Internal Management System and Key Performance Indicators

 INTERNAL MANAGEMENT PROCESS IN THE VOLKSWAGEN GROUP

-The starting point for the Volkswagen Group’s internal management process is the medium-term planning aligned with the corporate strategy that is conducted once a year and generally covers a period of five years.
-This forms the core of our operational planning and is used to formulate and check the requirements for realizing strategic projects designed to meet Group targets in both technical and economic terms – and particularly in relation to earnings and liquidity effects.
+Medium-term planning forms the core of our operational planning and is used to formulate and safeguard the requirements for realizing strategic projects designed to meet Group targets in both technical and economic terms – and particularly in relation to earnings, cash flow and liquidity effects.
 In addition, it is used to coordinate all business areas with respect to the strategic action areas concerned: functions/ processes, products and markets.

 When planning the Company’s future, the individual planning components are determined on the basis of the timescale involved:

-- capacity and utilization planning for the individual locations.
+- capacity and utilization planning for the individual sites.

 The coordinated results of the upstream planning processes are used as the basis for the medium-term financial planning: the Group’s financial planning, including the brands and business fields, comprises the income statement, cash flow and balance sheet planning, profitability and liquidity, as well as the upfront investments needed for alternative products and the implementation of strategic options.
 The first year of the medium-term planning period is fixed and a budget drawn up for the individual months.
 This is planned in detail down to the level of the operating cost centers.